gooddata/gooddata-ui-sdk/README.md

         the same)
     -   uri: somewhat tricky in how the IPreparedExecution will be created but otherwise should be fairly straightforward
+-   [ ] Switch to automatic prop-types generation; remove all manually crafted code

 ## Contributing